PeterGrace/elk/README.md

 I would love it if you would add grok filter X!
 ===============================================
+Currently, I have two filters setup.
+One watches syslog for haproxy rules (since I utilize haproxy in my environment and it was a low-hanging fruit to test) and the other is ssh authentication failures (since as I was writing the container I noticed someone trying to brute-force my VPS's).
+Both of these filters utilize geoip to track locations of IP addresses which have accessed them.
+If you wind up using either of these filters, Kibana can produce a map view of where ip addresses originate.
+Add a "bettermap" panel and key it agains geoip.location.

 If you submit a pull request with configs for extra grok filters, so long as it works I will happily merge them.
+Add requisite patterns in docker/patterns/ and put a filter-* file in docker/ to utilize said pattern.

 Security Note!
 ===============